 Why email campaigns should not just contain images.

 Whenever someone receives an email (that contains linked images), 9 times out of 10, the user has to opt to “download” images.
-Below is an example of the last version of URL (our enewsletter) we sent.
+Below is an example of the a version of URL (our enewsletter) we sent.
 Note images do not automatically download, and that as a user I have to “opt” to download images.

 One of the golden rules when designing emails – is that you should design your email so objectives (i.e read the message / click on links) can still be met without relying on images to load.
 Example design elements include colour, spacing, headlines and text links.